systemetric/sheep/docs/patching-the-robot.md

 11. If you have any issues, please [contact us](mailto:robotics@hrsfc.ac.uk).

 :::tip
 Your robot will restart as part of the patching process, so you will lose connectivity with it for about half a minute.
 Your laptop should automatically reconnect to the robot when it turns back on.
-If you cannot connect to your robot, please contact us [contact us](mailto:robotics@hrsfc.ac.uk).
+If you cannot connect to your robot, please [contact us](mailto:robotics@hrsfc.ac.uk).
 :::